 Perhaps it was in response to the Munich World Series of 1974, but the early 1970s box sets seem to have been exported to Germany in reasonable numbers - and probably account for the strong support the game has in that country.
 The display edition illustrated is just a normal British box with a big sticker in German on it, but the Club Edition is the real thing - this is Subbuteo Tischfußball :-)

-Germany - Europa Cup Edition
+Germany - Europa Cup and World Cup Editions.

 The words "Tisch Fußball" also give the game away here.
 These are German sets from 1983, and the distributor is now a company named Jumbo.
 The Europa Cup set is actually just a standard club edition, while the World Cup version features West Germany vs Holland, and FIFA balls, and also has the addition of a fence, a scoreboard, and perhaps oddly, two throw-in figures.
 The interiors of the sets are moulded green plastic, pre-dating the English plastic inners by about a decade.